Source ONS | NTV

 One benefit of cutting public sector investment is that it will help reduce government borrowing.
 In the UK borrowing is forecast to be £123bn in 2011-12.
 Therefore, without a plan to reduce government spending and deficit, we may see a rise in bond yields as markets are concerned about the rise in government debt.
 An increase in interest rates would be very damaging for the UK economy given the levels of household debt and fragile nature of spending.

 Another argument is that cutting government spending should enable ‘more efficient’ private sector spending and investment.
 It is argued, government spending can ‘crowd out’ the private sector spending.
 Reducing government spending helps reduce government borrowing, keeps interest rates low and encourages the private sector to spend and invest.

 However, it is debatable whether interest rates would actually rise if the government invested an extra £30bn.
 Interest rates have fallen since 2008 because there has been a rise in private sector saving and demand for buying secure bonds.
-The interest rate on long term index linked yields is low at 0.5%.
-This suggests public sector investment could be finances for a very low annual interest payment.
+The interest rate on long term index-linked yields is low at 0.5%.
+This suggests public sector investment could be financed for a very low annual interest payment.